*Updated to reflect current 2019 prices*

 In the summer time,pool maintenance costs €80 per month.
 We usually just have the grass cut when it needs it, usually once a month and he charges €25 each time.

 Since l am follicle deprived :-) , l just use Federico’s shaver.
 I wish it weren’t so, but c’est la vie.
 I do my manicure/pedicure myself and splurge on spa visits when we go away.
 A manicure at the mall is €12 and l think that is average in Spain.
 If there is a Chinatown, then its a bit cheaper.

 Pet care Cost of Living in Seville, Spain :

 We get the dogs groomed once a month at a cost of €45 for both.
 We have had to get the smaller dog’s teeth cleaned twice as she had a massive infection that has been ongoing since we rescued her.
 It goes away for a while and comes back.
 The cost has been €210 for both visits.
 It’s great, the vet’s assistant picks them up, and drops them back.
 We also pay her to keep them when we go on short trips for a fee.
 In between grooming, we brush them with a doggie brush.

-I will list the current prices (as in April 2, 2016) for the items that we buy often.
-We shop at two different supermarkets.
-Mas and Mercadona.
+I will list the current prices (as in May 2019 when l had friends send prices) for the items that we buy often.
+We shop mostly at Mercadona.
 The prices are definitely lower than in the U.S. We just had friends visit from Berlin recently who confirmed that prices were less here.
 That’s saying a lot, as Berlin is one of the cheaper places in the E.U.
 Our last house sitters from Australia were also very happy with the cheaper costs of everything, especially seafood.
 We mostly buy Spanish brands, not U.S brands save for Philly cream cheese and Hellman’s Mayo.
 Compared to the Malta grocery list cost , it’s not bad at all.